-András Michnai Executive Director OTP Bank Plc.
+András Michnai Managing Director

-Mr. András Michnai, who represents the employees of OTP Bank, graduated from the College of Finance and Accounting with a degree in business economics.
+Mr. András Michnai graduated in 1981 from the College of Finance and Accounting with a degree in business administration.

 He has been an employee of the Bank since 1974, and until 1981 held a variety of posts in the branch network.
-From 1981 he held a management position in the central network coordination department and then in the network.
-From 1994, as deputy management director, he participated in the central coordination of the branch network.
-From 2005 he headed the Bank's independent Compliance Department (since 2011 a Directorate) as executive director, a post he held until 30 April 2014.
-He further expanded his professional skills, earning a Master's degree at the College of Finance and Accounting, and is a registered tax advisor.
-He has been a member of OTP Bank's Supervisory Board since 2008.
+Following this he held a management position in the central network coordination department before returning to work in the branch network.
+From 1994, as deputy managing director, he participated in the central coordination of the branch network.
+Between 2005 and 2014 he headed the Bank's Compliance Department as a managing director.
+He further expanded his professional skills, earning a Master's degree at the Budapest Business School, and is a registered tax advisor.

+He has been a member of OTP Bank's Supervisory Board, and representative of the Bank's employees, since 2008.
 He has been Secretary of OTP Bank's Employees' Trade Union since December 2011.

-As of 31 December 2015 he held 10,962 ordinary OTP shares.
+As of 31 December 2016 he held 100 ordinary OTP shares.